Child Psychologist, Wollongong

 This area often overlaps with mood/anxiety problems, but includes issues with peer conflict, difficulties navigating friendships and low interpersonal skills.
 Sometimes also an indicator of neurodiversity that hasn’t been picked up in early school years.

-• Unfortunately raising teenagers does not come with an instruction manual and as the teenager’s emotional world becomes more complex, so do the requirements of parenting.
+• Unfortunately raising children does not come with an instruction manual.
+Figuring out how to explain the world to a child’s brain is one thing, but then adolescence hits and their emotional world becomes more complex and thus, so do the requirements of parenting.
 Setting limits and managing misbehaviour is just as important as when they were toddlers, but now it’s a whole new game ft. hormones.
 Bigger kids, bigger problems right?

 Sometimes as a parent, it's nice to have someone on your team helping you through it.
 We can help families get things back on track and realign back to their parenting goals.

-• Sometimes young people with neurodiverse brains need extra help coping with the new demands of teenage-hood.
+• Sometimes young people with neurodiverse brains need extra help coping with the every increasing demands of growing up.
 Think things like organising themselves for school, maintaining focus in class, developing skills in independent learning, adjusting to change or managing bigger peer networks.
 Sometimes school refusal can also come into play here…which can be a real tricky thing to manage.
 It requires a lot of patience and support, but don’t worry because we’ve done it a thousand times before.

 This area covers official diagnoses such as ADHD/ADD or Autism Spectrum Disorder.